-All monies received by revenue, grants and revenue allocations are initially deposited with the Corporation.
+All monies received from revenue, grants and revenue allocations are initially deposited with the Corporation.
 The Corporation retains funds in order to pay for facility maintenance.
-At June 30, 2016, the balance sheet reflects no payable due to Four Corners Charter School.
+At June 30, 2018, the Corporation has a \$335,510 payable due to Four Corners Charter School and Four Corners Charter School has a corresponding receivable due from the Corporation, which are eliminated in the accompanying financial statements.